EddieJ03/Amazon-Reviews-Project/README.md

 We chose convolutional layers because we wanted words to be considered next to their neighbors, as the meaning of words is often derived from their context.
 Thus, by using convolutions with a filter size of 7, we are capturing the meaning of several different tokens at once, allowing our model to account for the relationships between words.

-We had 4 hidden layers in our model, to ensure our model was able to capture complexity while also to avoid using too many layers, to prevent the overfitting we saw in model 2.
+We had 4 hidden layers in our model, to ensure our model was able to capture complexity while also to avoid using too many layers, to prevent the overfitting we saw in Model 2.
 For our output layer, we chose to use a Dense layer, to take the high-level features extracted from the previous convolutions and ensure all of them were considered for the final prediction.

 We then trained for 5 epochs, and using a small validation split when training to measure the performance over each epoch.
 The validation performance went up as training continued, which is good as it means our model was learning to generalize.
-Furthermore, our final precision and recall for the negative reviews, which was our main issue with models 1 and 2, seemed to improve both for our train and test set, meaning a neural network was a step in the right direction.
+Furthermore, our final precision and recall for the negative reviews, which was our main issue with Models 1 and 2, seemed to improve both for our train and test set, meaning a neural network was a step in the right direction.

-The key change that really enabled this model to perform better was the use of an embedding layer, which really allowed the model to capture the true meaning of the text for each review.
+The key change that really enabled this model to perform better was the use of an embedding layer, which really allowed the model to capture some meaning of the text for each review.

 ## Conclusion
 In our journey using the Amazon Digital Music reviews, as a team we discovered just how diverse the machine learning ecosystem truly is for trying to do prediction tasks.
 Our first attempt with a simple Logistic Regression model was pretty much a bust - it could barely distinguish between positive and negative reviews, scoring dismally low on identifying negative reviews.